alttch/eva3/doc/items.rst

 in your custom macros), that is why you can set it to any value or several values separating them with special characters for further processing.

-The blank value is "null".
-It is not recommended to use "" (blank) value, because such values cannot be transmitted via :ref:`MQTT<mqtt_>` correctly.
-In most cases, the system itself replaces the blank value with "null".

 Units in EVA hive
 -----------------